Dikshant-Thakur/exp2/README.md

 ## Overview
-The goal of this project is to use a robot equipped with a camera and laser scanner to locate markers and move to the waypoint associated with the marker having the lowest ID.
+The goal of this project is to use a mobile robot equipped with a camera and laser scanner and it needs to visit 4 waypoints.
+At each waypoint, it will use its camera to detect visual markers (e.g., ArUco markers).
+The robot will check the marker IDs at all waypoints and identify the smallest ID.
+Finally, it will navigate to the waypoint linked to the smallest ID.
+The robot will use PlanSys2 for this process.

 ## Prerequisites
 The following tools and dependencies are required: